NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ## RDF Graphs

 A graph consists of resources linked to other resources.
-There isn't a root or hierarchy structure, indicating that no single resource is more important than another.
+Thus the simplest graph structure is when you specify how one resource (node) is linked to another resource (node).

 The parts of a triple (subject, predicate, and object) become nodes and links in a graph.
 Below are examples of how annotations can be converted to RDF triples in RDF/XML, so that the RDF information is now computer-readable.
 Be aware that there are several formats for serializing RDF, including RDF/XML, Turtle, N-Triples, and N3, that vary in the level of how human-readable they are.